rapan931/bistahieversor.nvim/README.md

 # bistahieversor.nvim
-echo search count
+Echo search count.

 The [vim-anzu](https://github.com/osyo-manga/vim-anzu) is great plugin.
-This plugin is written in lua and provides several features of vim-anzu
+This plugin is written in lua and provides several features of vim-anzu.

 ## Install